l00f00/flasketvj/README.md

   `@reboot sudo python3 rpi-status-monitor/app.py &`

 ## [Locally] Accessing the Dashboard: ##
-* Since the servlet is running locally, you can access the dashboard by navigating to **https://127.0.0.1** through your pi's web browser
+* Since the servlet is running locally, you can access the dashboard by navigating to **http://mapperbox0.local** through your web browser

 ## [Remotely] Accessing the Dashboard: ##